ST10252644/Cashoo_Part3/README.md

 How to Use the App:

 With just a few taps, you can access essential features thanks to the user-friendly and intuitive navigation:
+1. After downloading the zipped file feom the git repo you can run the app named "cashoo" on either an emulator or android phone.

-1. Login or Sign Up: Safely sign into the app to begin using the app or create a new account.
+2. Login or Sign Up: Safely sign into the app to begin using the app or create a new account.

-2. Onboarding: After being introduced to the app; Choose your budget categories, savings goals, and chinchilla avatar with accessories to finish the setup.
+3. Onboarding: After being introduced to the app; Choose your budget categories, savings goals, and chinchilla avatar with accessories to finish the setup.

-3. Home Screen: The Home Page will be displayed to you after onboarding is finished.
+4. Home Screen: The Home Page will be displayed to you after onboarding is finished.

-4. Navigation Bar: This area at the bottom of the screen consists of:
+5. Navigation Bar: This area at the bottom of the screen consists of:

 •	 Home: Dashboard showing recent expenses and balance

 •	 Categories: Tap to see, choose, or create new categories to view in a user friendly manner.

 •	Analytics: Tap to examine your expenditures using: Weekly, monthly, or annual perspectives; visualisations in the form of bars or pie charts

 •	To add a new transaction, tap the "+" icon; Enter information such as the amount, date, time, category, description, and location.

+• Rewards: You can claim cashoos at the top and redeem those cashooes for vouchers of different teiers depending on your collected cashoo amount of either bronze, silver or gold tier.

 —-------------------------------------------------------------------------------------------------------------------------